Do you dream of the day when your web site or ecommerce business will rank at the top of the search results for your targeted keywords?

 - Charts and graphs

-13. Google Voice – Before you write off this marketing tool, think twice about what you are doing.
+12. Google Hangouts – Before you write off this marketing tool, think twice about what you are doing.

-I’m a big fan of Google Voice, for many reasons, but with one feature standing out above the rest: the ability to track the performance of a phone number placed on your website.
+I’m a big fan of Google Hangouts, for many reasons, but with one feature standing out above the rest: the ability to meet face-to-face with team members from places near and far.

-14. Google Webmaster Tools – An effective way to better understand your web site, including its overall level of health, Google Webmaster Tools is a must for all search engine marketing professionals.
+13. Google Search Console – An effective way to better understand your web site, including its overall level of health, Google Search Console is a must for all search engine marketing professionals.
 Through this tool, you can do the following:

 - Review site health, such as crawl errors, malware alerts and blocked URLs.